Nonlinear Wavepacket Dynamics in Proximity to a Stationary Inflection Point: Introduction

 The focus of this study is the unique dynamics of an SIP-centered wavepacket inside a periodic structure.
 Unlike the monochromatic frozen mode which involves non-Bloch Floquet eigenmodes \cite{Figotin2006,Figotin2011,Li2017,Tuxbury2022,Nada2021,Furman2023,HerreroParareda2022,Figotin2003}, the Gaussian wavepacket is a superposition of propagating Bloch modes with wavenumbers close to that of the SIP.
 Due to the SIP proximity, both the group velocity and its first derivative with respect to the Bloch wavenumber are infinitesimally small.
 As a consequence, both linear and nonlinear dynamics of an SIP-centered wavepacket demonstrate some interesting and unique features.
 Indeed, in the linear regime, the time evolution of the SIP-centered wavepacket does not involve ballistic propagation, which can be expected due to the zero group velocity at the SIP frequency.
-Remarkably though, the presence of nonlinearity changes the situation dramatically.
-We show that the SIP-centered nonlinear wavepackets can propagate ballistically with the speed and even the direction of propagation essentially dependent on the wavepacket amplitude.
+Remarkably, though, the presence of nonlinearity changes the situation dramatically.
+We show that the SIP-centered nonlinear wavepackets can propagate ballistically with the speed and even direction of propagation essentially dependent on the wavepacket amplitude. \tb{This feature can potentially be used for the realization of a novel class of beam power routers whose implementation spans a variety of wave frameworks, ranging from photonic metamaterials \cite{Sukhorukov2008, Gutman2012,Gutman2011,Ramezani2014} to phononics and elastodynamic composite media \cite{Chen2021, Wang2022,Bossart2023}.}

+{The remainder of the paper is organized as follows.
+The next section is devoted to establishing a linear model in the context of coupled mode theory and developing a general theoretical framework for describing SIP wavepacket dynamics. \cref{Sec:OnsiteNonLin} discusses the impact of nonlinearities on the crossover of wavepacket time evolution from SIP dynamics to ballistic propagation.
+Finally, in \cref{Sec:Protocols} we introduce protocols for controlling propagation direction based on input signal amplitude.}